-Upon completion of this offering, our authorized capital stock will consist of of preferred stock, par value \$0.001 per share.
-As of June 30, 2017, there were outstanding.
+Upon completion of this offering, our authorized capital stock will consist of preferred stock, par value \$0.001 per share.
+As of December 31, 2017, there were outstanding.

-shares of common stock, par value \$0.001 per share, and shares shares of common stock, and no shares of preferred stock issued and
+shares of common stock, par value \$0.001 per share, and shares of shares of common stock, and no shares of preferred stock issued and